saasquatch/program-tools/packages/program-dev-cli/README.md

 #### `space`
 Set the Contentful space.
-This will also affect the naming of the Webtasks (staging vs production) Pass 'test' or 'prod' as an argument to bypass the selection dialog
+This will also affect the naming of the Webtasks (staging vs production) Pass 'test' or 'live' as an argument to bypass the selection dialog

+Example: `pdcli space test`

+#### `diff`
+Take a diff between the local program and the remote program

+Flags:
+- `--code-only` Only show the code diff
+- `--schema-only` Only show the schema diff
+- `--production` Use the production Webtask/Contentful files for the diff instead.
+This will NOT make any changes to the production files

 #### `deploy`
 Deploy a program.
 Pass the Webtask Javascript file as the argument

-Example: `program-dev-cli deploy myProgram.js`
+Example: `pdcli deploy myProgram.js`

 #### `logs`
 Stream the Webtask logs to the console